Maximally Degenerate Floquet Structure and Possible Nonexistence of Optimal Control in a Pendulum Swing-Up Problem: Stability analysis

-with unknown function $V(\bm{x})$ and $\bm{p}^\top =\frac{\partial V}{\partial \bm{x}}$.
-To solve (\ref{eqn:hje}), one derives an associated Hamiltonian system.
-Here, in our specific problem, due to the special form of the cost functional $J$ and $f(0,0)=f(\pi,0)=0$, the Hamiltonian system has two equilibrium points at $(\bm{x},\bm{p})=(0,0,0,0), (\pi,0,0,0)$.
-They have distinct natures in the linearization regarding eigenvalues as in Table~\ref{tbl:eigenvalues}. \ In applying Theorem~\ref{thm:app_expansion} in Appendix~\ref{appdx:hamperturb}, the first step is to find conserved quantities along the transpose of the linearized system of (\ref{eqn:HamMatrix}).
-However, since it is not in the standard form of Hamiltonian matrix (see \cite[\S~5.4]{Meyer2017i}), finding the conserved quantities for the transposed dynamics is not easy.
-It is therefore reasonable to put the matrix in the standard form so that conserved quantities are well-known.
+In applying Theorem~\ref{thm:app_expansion} in Appendix~\ref{appdx:hamperturb}, the first step is to find conserved quantities along the transpose of the linearized system of (\ref{eqn:HamMatrix}).
+However, since it is not in the standard form of a Hamiltonian matrix (see \cite[\S~5.4]{Meyer2017i}), finding the conserved quantities for the transposed dynamics is not straightforward.
+It is therefore convenient to transform the matrix into the standard form so that conserved quantities are well-known.
 The procedure for finding a symplectic matrix to transform a non-standard Hamiltonian matrix into a standard one is developed in \cite{Laub:74:celes_mech}.
-It is rather long, especially for a Hamiltonian matrix whose eigenvalues are all zero or only a single pair on the imaginary axis (degenerated cases), so here, we simply show a computed result.
+It is rather involved, especially for a Hamiltonian matrix whose eigenvalues are all zero or consist of a single pair on the imaginary axis (degenerate cases).
+Therefore, we present the resulting transformation directly.
 One can directly confirm that

 is a symplectic matrix (namely, $P^\top J_{sp} P=J_{sp}$) and that

 which is in the standard form.
 Let $\bm{z}=P^{-1}\left[\begin{smallmatrix}\bm{x}\\\bm{p}\end{smallmatrix}\right]$ and abusing notation, let $H(\bm{z})$ be the new Hamiltonian in the $\bm{z}$-coordinates.
 Thanks to the symplectic coordinates and the standard form, we have